MaxBrockbank/Data_Mosh/README.md

 # Description
 Screen Mosh is an audio visualizer built in react, with the music stored in a Firbase NoSQL database.
 Choose a song to listen to and watch some crazy animations happen!

+## Minimum Viable Product
+* A sleek, minimual UI
+* A firebase database of audio files
+* Reactive animation to selected music file

 ## Required Technologies
 * Modern Web Browser
 * Text Editor